ucd-os-burgundy-s18/pintos1/DOC_P1.md

 >> `struct' member, global or static variable, `typedef', or
 >> enumeration.
 Identify the purpose of each in 25 words or less.

+**struct sleeping_thread**:

-Struct sleeping_thread(): Struct made in order to track when each thread was sleeping, and pass it along to be woken up.
+Struct made in order to track when each thread was sleeping, and pass it along to be woken up.

 ---- ALGORITHMS ----